home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 <b>Summary</b>

-You will need to write the HAOS (Home Assistant OS) disk image directly to your boot media, and then configure your x86 to boot from this media, using UEFI boot mode.
+You will need to write the HAOS (Home Assistant OS) disk image directly to your boot media, and configure your x86 to use UEFI boot mode when booting from this media.
 </div>

 ### Configure the BIOS on your x86-64 hardware